open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ## Background

+The controllers in this repository create artifacts/blobs that are used by one another.
+For example, the component-controller creates an artifact containing the component descriptors from the specified component version.
+Finally, the resource controller, or if specified the configuration controller, creates a blob as an artifact that holds the resource that is consumed by the deployers.

-Initially, it was planned to use a Custom Resource `Artifact` type to make blobs available between other controllers as well as publishing the result to be consumed by anything that handles that `Artifact` type.
+Initially, it was planned to use a Custom Resource `artifact` type to represent these artifacts.
-This `Artifact` type was [defined][artifact-definition] to point to a URL and hold a human-readable identifier `Revision` of a blob stored in a http-server inside the controller.
+This `artifact` type was [defined][artifact-definition] to point to a URL and hold a human-readable identifier `Revision` of a blob stored in a http-server inside the controller.

-The `Artifact` idea was part of a bigger [RFC][fluxcd-rfc] for `FluxCD` which was unfortunately rejected.
+The `artifact` idea was part of a bigger [RFC][fluxcd-rfc] for `FluxCD` which was unfortunately rejected.
-Therefore, the Custom Resource `Artifact` is not needed anymore.
+Therefore, the original purpose of that Custom Resource `artifact` is not present anymore.
 Additionally, the team decided to not use a plain http-server but an internal OCI registry to store and publish its blobs that are produced by the OCM controllers as single layer OCI artifacts.

 There are several options on how to proceed with the replacement and implementation that are discussed below.

 ## Artifact
-An artifact in the current context describes a resource that holds an identity to a blob and a pointer where to find the blob (currently an URL).
+An artifact in the current context describes a resource that holds an identity to a blob and a pointer where to find the blob (currently a URL).
 It that sense, a producer can create an artifact and store these information and a consumer can search for artifacts with the specific identity to find out its location.

 In the current implementation the artifact is defined in the [openfluxcd/artifact repository][artifact-definition].